 Option 1: Full tuition paid by July 3

 Option 2: Tuition paid in two installments of 65% tuition and 100% of fees by July 3.
 Remaining 35% of tuition by December 1

 Option 3: Ten monthly payments plan (May–February) through FACTS.

 Financial Aid Philosophy and Objectives

 The Potomac School Financial Aid program's purpose is twofold.
 First, it provides deserving students with the opportunity for an excellent education that might otherwise be unaffordable.
 Second, it provides The Potomac School with a well-qualified student body that reflects a broad socioeconomic mix.
 To achieve these goals, it is our hope that tuition cost will not be the deciding factor in determining whether a promising young person may attend Potomac.

 The Potomac School encourages families with limited financial resources to apply for assistance, based upon the assumption that the primary obligation for financing a student’s education will rest with the family.
 Potomac expects that families are willing to make what could be significant adjustments with regard to their use of discretionary income.
 Families should also be willing to access ancillary resources that may be available through extended family, work, and local organizations.

-Awards are made with the understanding that both the school and families have priorities that demonstrate a commitment to common goals and values.
 Admission to The Potomac School and access to the Financial Aid program is open to students of any sex, race, color, religion, creed, national or ethnic origin, citizenship, physical attribute, disability, and sexual orientation.

 - Parents who are divorced, separated, or have never been married must complete an application for each household, regardless of custodial arrangements.